Byukusenge3/Uni-Residence-MS/README.md

 1. Download the [`UniversityResidenceManagementSystem.zip by clicking here`](https://drive.usercontent.google.com/download?id=1ri-WsNk24beGhg41ZVK9cAQlCe8zoYdX&export=download&authuser=5&confirm=t&uuid=98dd5f55-0cd8-4841-95b3-40380dc3e187&at=APZUnTXmuhLOxGQRZ81SoNg0K3fh:1713967627485).
 2. Extract the contents of the ZIP archive to your desired location.
-3. Open a terminal or command prompt.
+3. Open a terminal or command prompt, or double click on the `UniversityResidenceManagementSystem.exe` file.
 4. Navigate to the directory where you extracted the files.
 5. Run the `UniversityResidenceManagementSystem.exe` executable.

-**Note:** If you encounter a security prompt saying "Microsoft Defender SmartScreen prevented an unrecognized app from starting.
-Running this app might put your PC at risk.", follow these additional steps:
-   - Once the message is displayed, click on "More info".
+**Note:** Alternatively, once you have extracted the files, locate `UniversityResidenceManagementSystem.exe` and double click on it.
+If you encounter the message "Microsoft Defender SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk," click on "More info" and then click on "Run anyway."
-   - Then, click on "Run anyway" to proceed with running the application.

 ## Usage